csvance/csvance.github.io/_pages/portfolio/index.md

 ## Non-NN Machine Learning

+### Positional Vector Markov Chain
+- Custom Markov Chain database which stores positional frequencies of word bi-grams
+- Each generated word is effected by n words around it, where n is the window size
+- [Github][markov-chain-ng]

 ### PoS Tree
 - Probability tree used by [armchair-expert][armchair-expert] which learns sentence / text format structures in order to generate output following PoS sequences in training data
 - [Github][pos-tree-model]